-Thus, it is clear that humans are prisoners26 and darkness is therefore their lot: "And my mother?
-I remember a sweet, strange girl, with affectionate, bewildered eyes as if God had locked her in a dark closet without any explanation" (Dion in The Great God Brown - 2.496).
+Thus, it is clear that humans are prisoners27 and darkness is therefore their lot: "And my mother?
+I remember a sweet, strange girl, with affectionate, bewildered eyes as if God had locked her in a dark closet without any explanation" (Dion in The Great God Brown -II, 496).
 This darkness could perhaps be illuminated by the New Testament Saviour, since he said, "come unto me all ye who are heavy laden and I will give you rest", but Dion does not believe it: "Blah!
 Fixation on old Mama Christianity!
 You infant blubbering in the dark, you!"
-(2.496).
+(II, 496).

-Even more so, they like to conceal themselves in the fog where everything ceases to be real and becomes a mere simulacrum "She has hidden deeper within herself and found refuge and release in a dream where present reality is but an appearance" - stage direction referring to Mary in Long Day's Journey into Night - 3.772), where life hides from itself ("Everything looked and sounded unreal...
-That's what I wanted - to be alone with myself in another world where truth is untrue and life can hide from itself" - Edmund in Long Day's Journey into Night - 3.795 f.), where, as if in a gilded cage, it is possible to take refuge to free oneself from the external oppression.
-27 In other words, they like to take refuge in dreams where reality becomes appearance ("I know you become a coward you'll grab at any lousy excuse to get out of killing your pipe dreams...
-So you've got to kill them like I did mine" - Hickey in The Iceman Cometh - 3.670 f.).
+Even more so, they like to conceal themselves in the fog where everything ceases to be real and becomes a mere simulacrum ("She has hidden deeper within herself and found refuge and release in a dream where present reality is but an appearance"-stage direction referring to Mary in Long Day's Journey into Night - III, 772), where life hides from itself ("Everything looked and sounded unreal...
+That's what I wanted-to be alone with myself in another world where truth is untrue and life can hide from itself" -Edmund in Long Day's Journey into Night - III, 795-6), where, as if in a gilded cage, it is possible to take refuge to free oneself from the external oppression.
+28 In other words, they like to take refuge in dreams where reality becomes appearance ("I know you become a coward you'll grab at any lousy excuse to get out of killing your pipe dreams...
+So you've got to kill them like I did mine" -Hickey in The Iceman Cometh -III, 670-671).

-They are prisoners, yes, but at times they appear to retain the anamnesis of the ideal, since they are also capable of yielding to 'platonic love', and here O'Neill does not avoid the adjective: "Yes, I can imagine how the platonic must appeal to Dion's pure, innocent type!"
-(Brown, in The Great God Brown -2.501); "What!... platonic heroics at my age!... wouldn't I give anything in life to see them desire me?"
-(Marsden, in Strange Interlude -2.768 f.).
+They are prisoners, yes, but at times they appear to retain the anamnesis of the ideal, since they are also capable of yielding to "platonic love", and here O'Neill does not avoid the adjective: "Yes, I can imagine how the platonic must appeal to Dion's pure, innocent type!"
+(Brown, in The Great God Brown -II, 501); "What!... platonic heroics at my age!... wouldn't I give anything in life to see them desire me?"
+(Marsden, in Strange Interlude -II, 768-9).

-By contrast, in the line with classic Christianity of both Platonic and neoplatonic inspiration, O'Neill is sometimes even able to present the unlucky life of men and women as a strange interlude composed of unreality - of shadow or simulacrum if you will - before their souls rid themselves of the impurity of the flesh that so materially and so abominably stains the whiteness of spiritual purity: "... let's you and me forget the whole distressing episode, regard it as an interlude... in which our souls have been scraped clean of impure flesh and made worthy to bleach in peace" (Marsden, in Strange Interlude - 2.817), to which Nina responds, "Yes, our lives are merely strange dark interludes in the electrical display of God the Father!"
+By contrast, in the line with classic Christianity of both Platonic and Neoplatonic inspiration, O'Neill is sometimes even able to present the unlucky life of men and women as a "strange interlude" composed of unreality-of shadow or simulacrum if you will-before their souls rid themselves of the impurity of the flesh that so materially and so abominably stains the whiteness of spiritual purity: "... let's you and me forget the whole distressing episode, regard it as an interlude... in which our souls have been scraped clean of impure flesh and made worthy to bleach in peace" (Marsden, in Strange Interlude -II, 817), to which Nina responds, "Yes, our lives are merely strange dark interludes in the electrical display of God the Father!"
 (Nina.
 Ibidem).
-28
+"29

-Thus, when one of his characters adopts a truly Platonic idealist bent, Beauty is always the final objective, certainly distant and unknown, but in the end the promise of real freedom, of access to an open space where the suffocations of the prison
+Thus, when one of his characters adopts a truly Platonic idealist bent, Beauty is always the final objective, certainly distant and unknown, but in the end the promise of real freedom, of access to an open space where the suffocations of the prison disappear: "It's just Beauty that's calling me, the beauty of the far off and unknown... the need of the freedom of great wide spaces... the secret which is